convertigo/c8oprj-lib-baserow/readme.md

 ### formssource_GetData

-{
-	"en":"Gets data from a baserow table."
+Gets data from a baserow table.
-}

 **variables**